contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_test/02_validate-http-responses/01_assertions.md

 The length is computed as follows:

 * On strings: it returns the number of characters in the string
-* On JSON arrays: it returns the number of elements in the array
+* On JSON or XML arrays: it returns the number of elements in the array
 * On JSON objects: it returns the number of keys in the object
 * On null, numbers, booleans: N/A - an error will be displayed
 * On multi-valued headers: it returns the number of values for the header